USEPA/generate-r-cloud-gov-libraries/README.md

+DEPRECATED - This repository is no longer being maintained and is available for reuse.
+Functionality here has been combined into the [R Shiny Cloud.gov Instructions](https://github.com/USEPA/r-shiny-cloud-gov-instructions)

 # Generate R Cloud.gov Libraries
 This repo is built to generate necessary libraries to use alongside the USEPA CRAN mirror for cloud.gov posted here: https://github.com/USEPA/cflinuxfs3-CRAN